sujithkani/rv32i/README.md

   - Navigate to the directory containing the testbench: ```tb.v```
   - From that directory, run ```iverilog -o rv32i_sim ../rtl/*.v tb.v```
   - Once the compilation is done, execute by ```vvp rv32i_sim``` in the same directory to see the program result.

+#Limitations
+  - No pipeline (single-cycle model).
+  - No floating-point support.
+  - No support for multiply/divide operations (Can be implemeted through loops in the .asm code)
+  - No CSR or interrupt handling.
+  - Limited to simulation for now.